weiguangcui/Gadget4/documentation/02_running.md

 the initial conditions again!
 Also note that upon restarting from restart-files, the number of MPI ranks used for a simulation cannot be changed; if this is attempted an error message is issued.
-Note that restart files can not necessarily be transferred from on computer system to another one, or reused when the compiler is changed, because the layout and padding of structures stored in the binary restart files may then be different.
+Note that restart files can not necessarily be transferred from one computer system to another one, or reused when the compiler is changed, because the layout and padding of structures stored in the binary restart files may then be different.
 Hence, if you want to continue a